NordicSemiconductor/pc-nrfconnect-docs/Configuration.md

 ### Official apps

-When adding an app through the *Add/remove apps* UI, the app is installed and added as a dependency in `.nrfconnect-apps/package.json`.
-This allows nRF Connect to keep track of installed apps and available upgrades just by using npm.
+Official apps are published to the npm registry.
+When adding an app through the *Add/remove apps* UI, the app tarball is downloaded from the npm registry and extracted to `.nrfconnect-apps/node_modules`.

 ### Local apps